serinko/gizmo/tutorials/ssh_git_101.md

 ## SSH

 Secure Shell is a protocol that uses encryption to secure the connection between a client and a server - your computer and a remote computer.
 All user authentication, commands, output, and file transfers are encrypted to protect against attacks in the network.
-Server can be self hosted macvhine or for example a Github repository.
+Server can be self hosted machine or for example a Github repository.

 Basic SSH diagram taken from [SSH documentation page](https://www.ssh.com/academy/ssh):